Forecast-ing/modernbert-content-regression/README.md

----
-title: ModernBERT Engagement Content Regression
-sdk: gradio
-sdk_version: "5.11.0"
-app_file: app.py
-pinned: true
----

 # ModernBERT Engagement Content Regression
 ### What is this?

-This is an exploration of using modernBERT for the text regression task of predicting engagement metrics for text content.
-In this case, we are predicting the clickthrough rate (CTR) of email text content.
+This explores using modernBERT for the text regression task of predicting engagement metrics for text content.
+In this case, we predict the clickthrough rate (CTR) of email text content.

-We will be exploring hyperparameter tuning of modernBert; and how to use it for regression, as well as comparing the results to a benchmark model.
+We will explore modernBert's hyperparameter tuning and how to use it for regression.
+We will also compare the results to a benchmark model.

-This type of task if difficult, we can remember the quote
+This type of task is complex; we can remember the quote.
-> “Half my advertising is wasted; the trouble is, I don't know which half”
+> Half my advertising is wasted; the trouble is, I don't know which half
 > -John Wanamaker

-We are also excluding other relevant factors such as the time of day the email is sent, the day of the week, the recipient, etc in this experiment.
+In this experiment, we exclude other relevant factors, such as the time the email is sent, the day of the week, the recipient, etc.

 Links for project:
 - Model - [ModernBERT-Engagement-Content-Regression](https://huggingface.co/Forecast-ing/modernBERT-content-regression)